icon of person balancing two shapes

 True

-Completion Declaration Forms:
+Completion Declaration Forms

 Program Information

-Road Builder & Heavy Construction Foundation Information and Resources
+Road Builder & Heavy Construction Foundation Information

 The Road Builder and Heavy Construction Foundation program is intended to serve as a pre-employment program for individuals who wish to enter the road building and heavy construction industry.

-Challenge the Trade
+Challenge the Certification Exam

-If you have significant work experience in a trade but have never been certified in Canada, you may apply to challenge the certification.
-Learn more about How to Challenge a Skilled Trade.
+If you have work experience in the trade but have never been certified in Canada, you may be eligible to challenge the certification exam as a Trade Qualifier to become certified without going through an apprenticeship program.

 • Coordination and monitoring